marcglasberg/SameAppDifferentTech/MobileAppReactNativeMobX/README.md

 # The RunConfig

 The `RunConfig` class is the "run configuration" which contains the configuration parameters for the app.
-It's defined in file `RunConfig.ts`.
+It's defined in file [RunConfig.ts](src%2Fbusiness%2FRunConfig%2FRunConfig.ts).

 You can set up distinct configurations for various environments, like development, staging, and production.
 You can also have different configurations for different developers.
 For example, you can have a configuration for John,